kehinderamon/Jira-Service-Management-Toolkit/README.md

 ```bash
 python3 jsm_toolkit.py
 ```
-You'll see a numbered menu — pick an option and follow the prompts.
+You'll see a numbered menu, pick an option and follow the prompts.
 6. Run the tests
 These use mocked API responses, so they work even without a `.env` file configured:
 ```bash